wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-grpc-service.md

 | .choreo/endpoints.yaml |  The Choreo-specific configuration provides information about how Choreo exposes the service.|
 | pkg/greeter.proto      |Interface definition of the gRPC service.
 This is used to generate the server and client stubs for the Go application.|

+### Configure the service port with endpoints

+Let's run the gRPC server Service component on port 8080.
+To securely expose the service through Choreo, you must provide the port and other required information to Choreo.
+In Choreo, you can expose your services with endpoints.
+You can read more about endpoints in our [endpoint documentation](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-service/#what-are-endpoints-in-service-components).

+Choreo looks for an `endpoints.yaml` file inside the `.choreo` directory to configure the endpoint details of a containerized component.
+Place the `.choreo` directory at the root of the Docker build context path.

+In our gRPC server sample, the `endpoints.yaml` file is at `go/grpc/.choreo/endpoints.yaml`.
+Our build context path is `go/grpc`.

 ## Step 1: Create a service component with a gRPC endpoint

 Let's create a containerized Service component by following these steps: